dojo/widget-core/README.md

 ## Usage

-To use @dojo/widgets, install the package along with its required peer dependencies.
+To use @dojo/widgets, install the package along with its required peer dependencies:

 ```shell
 npm install @dojo/widgets